ipfs-inactive/package-managers/glossary.md

   An import package is more commonly referred to with the single word “package”, but this guide will use the expanded term when more clarity is needed to prevent confusion with a Distribution Package which is also commonly called a “package”.

 ## Lockfile
-  The file where a successfully resolve dependency tree is recorded so that it can be recreated at a later date.
+  The file where a successfully resolved dependency tree is recorded so that it can be recreated at a later date.

 ## Manifest
   The file where a package's required dependencies are declared, often with version specifiers.